Bombo01/Black-hole-ad-blocker/README.md

 ## How it works :hammer_and_wrench:

-When a request is made by the client it passes through the extension that redirects the sites in the blacklist to a non-existent one which,therefore, responds with an error, and the advertisement cannot load.
+When a request is made by the client it passes through the extension that redirects the sites in the blacklist to a non-existent one which, therefore, responds with an error, and the advertisement cannot load.

 In this way, the sites fail to recognize this as an ad-blocker but simply as a site error.